HerbertKawere/SC-200-Labs/README.md

 - Investigating alerts and security incidents
 - Performing response actions (isolation, remediation)
 - Configuring attack surface reduction and security baselines
+- Investigating threats in Microsoft Defender for Cloud
 - Exploring Defender for Identity and Microsoft 365 Defender
+- Detecting and mitigating endpoint threats using Defender for Endpoint

 ### Phase 2: Microsoft Sentinel (SIEM & SOAR)
 - Deploying and configuring Microsoft Sentinel